jsw68/ZmanimAPI/README.md

 ## Documentation and usage

-The base url for all of the following will be represnted as: URL.
-There is no up-to-date URL as of now.
+All API requests start at the base url: http://jsw68.pythonanywhere.com/api/.
+For shortening purposes, this will be referred to as URL.

 #### API Documentation

-All API requests start at the base url: URL/api/

 There are four kinds of requests that can be added to that Base URL:
 1. URL/api/lat/lon - This gives the Zmanim for the place with the latitude lat and the longitude lon.